 While every situation is unique and the road to success for women is rarely a straight path, some general guidelines and pieces of advice cut across industries.

 Savour Small Wins: First and foremost is the self-realisation and belief that one has the potential and only needs an opportunity to exploit that potential.
-Focusing on small wins, not necessarily financial, tend to boost morale, provide satisfaction and exude confidence that one is capable of doing stretch assignments.
+Focusing on small wins, not necessarily financial, boosts morale, provides satisfaction and exudes confidence that one is capable of doing stretch assignments.
 Stepping out of one’s comfort zone also provides the satisfaction and confidence needed to succeed.
 I have gained immense learnings by resolving problems from difficult and aggressive customers, and as a leader, have had the chance to improve and learn.
 Once you taste success, there is no stopping you!

 Define Your Own Balance: She is a mother, a wife, and a daughter, but ultimately, each woman is an individual onto herself and should stand by her own decisions and be comfortable about them.
 Because of societal norms, certain guilt creeps in if both the home and work are not top-notch!
 I tell women that it is okay to sometimes focus on one over the other.
 Young women joining an organisation should consciously evaluate and decide what is important for one’s life, understand and accept that priorities change over time.
 Today, career prospects at work might be crucial, whereas tomorrow, marriage and parenting might take precedence.
 Alignment of career with personal life is essential, else other aspects cannot achieve their full potential.